 Have strong momentum, you should be on the come up

-Show that you care about your project and are ready to move on to the next phase of your artist career
+Show that you care about your project and are ready to move on to the next phase of your artistic career

 Most record labels are interested in all of these things because they help them do their jobs better.

-They want to see a music artist that will benefit their labels reputation, sales, and establish them as a dominant label in the music scene.
+They want to see a music artist that will benefit their label's reputation, and sales, and establish them as a dominant label in the music scene.

 You want them to know that you are professional, dedicated, and driven.

 You should be asking what YOU can do for your label, not what your label can do for you.
-Your label may help you in the short term, but in the long term you should be benefitting your label the most!
+Your label may help you in the short term, but in the long term, you should benefit from your label the most!
 Unsigned artists always get this part wrong, they think that it's all about "What can you do for me?"

-Once you switch mindset around, you will see great success!
+Once you switch your mindset around, you will see great success!